Sonic the Hedgehog: Animation

-Sonic Prime, an animated Sonic series, began airing on Netflix in December 2022.
+Sonic Prime, a 24-episode animated Sonic series, began airing on Netflix in December 2022.
 The series was co-produced by Netflix Animation, Sega of America, WildBrain Studios, and Man of Action Entertainment, and unlike prior adaptations, it is canon to the events of the Sonic games.
-It follows Sonic as he is sent into a multiverse after accidentally shattering an artifact during a battle with Eggman and encounters alternate-universe counterparts of Sonic characters.
+It follows Sonic as he is sent into a multiverse after accidentally shattering a gem called the Paradox Prism during a battle with Eggman and encounters alternate-universe counterparts of Sonic characters.

+On September 14, 2026, it was announced that a preschool Sonic animated series is currently in production and will be released on Netflix.

 Comics

 Ian Flynn has been a lead writer on Sonic the Hedgehog comics since 2006.
 He also contributed to other Sonic media, including the script for Sonic Frontiers (2022).

 Shogakukan published a Sonic the Hedgehog manga series in its Shogaku Yonensei magazine, beginning in 1992.
 Written by Kenji Terada and illustrated by Sango Norimoto, it follows a sweet but cowardly young hedgehog named Nicky whose alter ego is the cocky, heroic Sonic.
 According to character artist Kazuyuki Hoshino, the manga was part of Sega's promotional strategy to appeal to primary school children.
 The Sonic design team worked with Shogakukan to create new characters; Amy Rose and Charmy Bee originated in the manga before appearing in the games.

-The longest-running Sonic-based publication is the 290-issue Sonic the Hedgehog, an American comic book published by Archie Comics from 1993 until its cancellation in 2017.
-Archie also published a number of spin-offs, such as Knuckles the Echidna (1997–2000) and Sonic Universe (2009–2017).
-Archie's comic drew its premise from the Sonic the Hedgehog television series, with Sonic and a resistance force fighting the dictator Eggman.
-Originally written as a "straightforward lighthearted action-comedy", Sonic the Hedgehog became more dramatic after Ken Penders began writing it with issue #11.
-Penders remained the head writer for the following 150 issues and developed an elaborate lore unique to the series.
-Ian Flynn became head writer in 2006 and remained until the series' cancellation.
-Following a legal battle with Penders over ownership of characters he created, in 2013 the series was rebooted, leaving only characters introduced in the games or which predated Penders' run.